d4rklynk/divest-google/README.md

 This is a complete checklist to start a great life without Google

 ## Keys
-:warning: The app doesn't work after you deleted your account
+:warning: The app cannot be used after you deleted your account

 ## Summary
   - [What is it ?](#what)